roytravel/roytravel/README.md

 # Haneol, Lee @roytravel
-"Let's make the world better" is my moto. my goal is to contribute to world's improvement as an engineer.
+"Let's make a better world" is my moto. my goal is to contribute to world's improvement as an engineer.
 I have interested in overall AI such as natural language processing, signal processing, and computer vision.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=roytravel&show_icons=true&theme=default)